Parthenon: Unit of measurement

-There was no standardized unit of measurement in ancient Greek metrology, as each region—or even individual building site—often employed its own foot (πούς).
+There was no standardised unit of measurement in ancient Greek metrology, as each region—or even individual building site—often employed its own foot (πούς).
 Scholars have proposed several possible units for the Parthenon: the Attic (or Ionic) foot at 294.3 mm, the Common foot at 306.5 mm, and the Doric foot at 327 mm.
 (Note: Each has had its advocate, Dörpfeld and Dinsmoor of the Doric, for example.
 See H. Bankel, Das Fußmaß des Parthenon, 1984.)
 However, applying any of these to the temple's architectural dimensions, such as the stylobate's length and width or the column height, fails to yield consistent integer values.
 Attempts to link the design instead to Vitruvius's modular system, based on half the lower column diameter (the width of a triglyph), have been similarly inconclusive.
 In the Parthenon, the triglyph measures about 858.3 mm, though actual widths vary from roughly 0.84 m to 0.87 m.

 More recent research by Ernst Berger identifies 858 mm as a recurring unit underlying the building's main dimensions.
 Dividing this by 2.5 produces a 'Parthenon foot' of 343.04 mm, as proposed by Anne Bulckens.
 This measure preserves the Parthenon's characteristic 9:4 proportion while also revealing additional ratios that Bulckens suggests may relate to the pentatonic scale.